Work is love brought to light! Kahlil Gibran

 Work is love brought to light!

-And if you cannot work with love but with abhorrence, then you had better leave your work and sit at the gate of the temple to receive alms from those who gladly work
+And if you cannot work with love but with disgust, then you better leave your work and sit at the gate of the temple to receive alms from those who work

 Because if, reluctantly, you squeeze the must out of the grapes, then your carelessness like a poison will spread to that wine.